carlosmgv02/TAPPrac1/README.md

 # PRACTICA TAP
 1st assignment ot the subject TAP (Advanced Programming Techniques) of the degree in Computer Science of the Rovira i Virgili University.
-Consists in the implementation of an actor system with message passing in `Java`.
+Consists of the implementation of system of actors with message passing in `Java`.

 ## Content
 * [Introduction](#introduction)